niranjan-v/Depth-Estimation-from-Single-Image/README.md

 MSE Loss : 10.32
 </p>

-### Data Augmentation :
+### DATA AUGMENTATION :
 We used the following data augmentation techniques :
 * Horizontal Flipping of both depth and original image.
 * Randomly scale the input image (R, G, B) using a 3 tuple with random values picked from [0.8,1.2] so that the dependence on color intensities in input image will not affect depth image.

-## Dataset
+## DATASETS
-* NYU Depth dataset V2
+* NYU Depth dataset V2 - has indoor images
-* ApolloScape dataset
+* ApolloScape dataset for autonomous driving - has outdoor scenes